greebamax/dataccino/README.md

 // start mock server
 server({
-  routes, // you can specify absolute path to file, it will be required by package
+  routes: require('handlers'), // you can specify absolute path to file, it will be required by package
   port: 8888, // specify port
   // any other options which will be passed to the app and can be used in handlers })